flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Additional Information^^

-    The author of this mod specifically states that if any issues are present with our aircraft then this mod should be removed when flying.
+    The author of this mod specifically states that, if any issues are present with our aircraft, then this mod should be removed when flying.

 ??? bug "Lights Addons"
     ### Lights Addons